-Review of Students Who Submit Field Applications Late (Beyond Due Date) or Fail to Respond to Field Office Communications Regarding Placement recommended.
+Review of Students Who Submit Field Applications Late (Beyond Due Date) or Fail to Respond to Field Office Communications Regarding Placement delaying their advancement in the MSW program.
+In some cases, a Status Review may be recommended.
 It is expected that students will be monitoring their UB Email.
 See the Placement Process section below for related deadlines.